- What is Euro 6?

-A second stage of Euro 6 was introduced progressively in September 2017, so that all newly approved cars are tested to meet the limits in a variety of on-road conditions – proving that the huge reductions in emissions are delivered outside of the lab and on the road
+A second stage of Euro 6 is being introduced progressively between September 2017 and January 2021, so that all newly approved cars are tested to meet the limits in a variety of on-road conditions – proving that the huge reductions in emissions are delivered outside of the lab and on the road

 Euro 6: the cleanest cars in history

 Euro 6 standards impose the toughest vehicle emissions limits yet, pushing the boundaries of emissions technologies to produce ever-lower levels of the exhaust pollutants that impact air quality.

-Diesel particulate filters (DPFs) capture 99% of all soot particulates, and are now fitted to every new diesel car since the introduction of Euro 5.
+Diesel particulate filters (DPFs) capture 99% of all soot particulates, and have been fitted to every new diesel car since the introduction of Euro 5.

 NOx emissions have also been drastically reduced, with innovative emissions technologies seeing levels fall 84% since 2000.